jalomas7/SkryimMods-Public/README.md

 # SkyrimMods

 This repo is a mirror of the skyrim mods private repository used in for study of how mods are used in skyrim.
-It is here for viewing purposes only and is more or less complete.
+It is here for viewing purposes only and is not complete.

 The json files containing the information on mods from Nexus.com follow the form {mod_id : [mod_url,likes, downloads, name, description, release_date, update_date, creator, unique_downloads, pageviews]}